Hêng / DurationThunder and Wind

 Duration represents lastingness.
 The strong above and yielding below create mutual response.
 Thunder and wind work together—gentle yet moving, strong and weak all correspond to each other.

-Thunder and wind: the image of Duration.
-The noble person stands firm and does not change his direction.
+Thunder and wind: the image of DURATION.
+Thus the superior man stands firm And does not change his direction.

-Seeking duration too hastily brings misfortune.
+Seeking duration too hastily brings misfortune persistently.
 Nothing that would further.

 Small Image